In our minds, technology and innovation are interconnected.

 Integrity is defined by how accurate and reliable data remains from creation/collection through to processing and archiving or disposal.

 At each of these stages in the life of data, security and transparency are paramount.

 Regulations like Europe’s General Data Protection Regulation (GDPR) state that customers have a right to control what data is collected and why it’s needed, and assurances about its security in transition and at rest.

 There are huge penalties for failure to comply.

-Data generation is further compounded by wider use of AI, IoT networking, and data-heavy applications.
+Data generation is further compounded by the wider use of AI, IoT networking, and data-heavy applications.